St. Mary of the Angels (Chicago): Decline and renewal

 In 1978, the Archdiocese announced that the territorial parish of Annunciation would be consolidated.
 Spanish speaking families who had belonged to the parish were invited to join St. Mary of the Angels Church, St. Stanislaus Kostka Church, St. Hedwig Church, or St. Aloysius Church-all of which had Spanish speaking parishioners.
 Following the last Mass in Annunciation Church on June 25, 1978, the parish records were transferred to St. Mary of the Angels and later to the Archdiocese of Chicago Offices.

 Father Karlowicz was transferred out of St. Mary's in the spring of 1984.
-He served as associate pastor at St Hyacinth's & St. John Cantius before passing away on September 5, 2002 at the age of 80.
+He served as associate pastor at St Hyacinth's & St. John Cantius before dying on September 5, 2002 at the age of 80.

 The church was closed and slated for demolition in 1988 due to unsafe conditions.
 Citizens and historians rallied to save the historic structure but feared the cause was already lost.

 Three years later in 1991, Cardinal Joseph Bernardin, then Archbishop of Chicago, entrusted the administration of the parish and school to the priests of Opus Dei.
 The Rev. John Twist, the first Pastor under this new administration, and his successor the Rev. Hilary Mahaney helped the parish grow once again.
 They launched several restoration campaigns leading to various private donations which helped bring the church structure to life once again with major repairs of the dome, the roofs and the stained-glass windows.
 Repairs continued in 1997 with the church interior.
 By the 100th anniversary of the parish in 1999, the church's interior decoration had been fully restored, new lighting, doors and a new sound system were installed.
 The 26 roof angels, fully rebuilt, were restored and continue to gleam cheerfully from Saint Mary's roof tops.
 In 2002, the parish constructed a chapel dedicated to St. Josemaría Escrivá de Balaguer, the Founder of Opus Dei, in the newly remodeled lower level.